GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 When the device transmits data, Sigfox receives the data as the original 4-byte binary frame.
 The Sigfox backend user interface displays the payload as an 8-character hexadecimal string, with 2 characters per byte.

-The Sigfox-GCP integration forwards these hexadecimal payload strings as-is through Cloud Functions to Cloud Pub/Sub.
+The Sigfox - Google Cloud integration forwards these hexadecimal payload strings as-is through Cloud Functions to Pub/Sub.
 In this tutorial, the `pubsub_bigquery` function is responsible for decoding the binary hexadecimal string to normal key/value pairs before writing them to columns and rows in BigQuery.

 In addition to the Cloud Function, this tutorial also includes a command-line utility to help encode and decode the Sens'it